 This configuration allows two nodes in a cluster to share a Virtual IP address.
 The Virtual IP address is bound to the primary node by default.
 The secondary node takes over when the primary node is unavailable.
-Once the primary node becomes available again, the Virtual IP address is released to the primary.

-Figure 228: Virtual IP Settings
+Figure 223 Virtual IP Settings

-Table 144: Virtual IP Settings Parameters
+Table 127: Virtual IP Settings Parameters